svaksha/aksh/Agrey/2015-05-26-jsoc-svaksha-tomography.md

 ----

 # 5. AboutMe
 I am Vidya.A, a computing technologist and FOSS contributor from India.
-My [bio page](http://svaksha.com/pages/Bio) describes my Foss journey so I'll try to avoid repetition and keep it short :- My interests lie in scientific programming and I have worked on a bioinformatics project and a financial project that used python scientific libraries which kindled a deeper interest in scientific programming.
+My [bio page](http://svaksha.com/pages/Bio) describes my Foss journey so I'll avoid repeating that and keep it short : My interests lie in scientific programming and working on a bioinformatics project and a financial project that used python scientific libraries kindled a deeper interest in scientific programming.
 At present I am not a student but in future, I plan to pursue the graduate school option and work within a research team.
-The idea of introducing Julia into a scientific research codebase motivated me to apply for JSoC.
+The opportunity to introduce Julia into a scientific research codebase motivated me to apply for the JSoC.

 By creating an algebraic tool for Julia users, this project will go a long way in demonstrating the importance of Julia to the scientific research community, namely medical imaging, crystallography and radiology.
 I've been reading various research papers, the `tomopy` codebase and scientific material in preparation for this project inorder to understand the best implementation methods and have been having discussions with my mentors regarding the challenges involved - given the recent mailing list discussions involving breaking changes planned for arrays<sup>{7}{8}{9}{10}</sup> in version-0.5 and abstract array<sup>{16}</sup> and array concatenation<sup>{17}</sup>, package precompilation<sup>{14}</sup>, lib support for linear solvers and sparse matrices, data storage and processing.

 Thusfar, Python has been the language of choice for all my projects, but there have been moments when I have looked for a better alternative, specifically in terms of the chaotic linux packaging ecosystem, speed, syntax (read, whitespace), etc.. where Julia scored highly.
 It is a new language in the scientific programming world, with a focus on numerical computing<sup>{18}</sup>, hence it has a huge amount of potential to replace established languages like Python in the scientific programming world.
-Hence, I'm hoping to contribute to some amazing libraries that can improve the adoption of Julia within the scientific community.
-That the language itself has amazing potential is evident in the exponential growth-rate of packages registered on Metadata, with almost triple of those listed on Julia.jl<sup>{19}</sup> (which I created in 2012 as a private wiki to track Julia code repos on github - then around 350-400).
+I'm hoping to contribute to some amazing libraries that can improve the adoption of Julia within the scientific community.
+That the language itself has amazing potential is evident in the exponential growth-rate of packages registered on Metadata, with almost triple of those listed on Julia.jl<sup>{19}</sup> (which I created in 2012 as a private wiki to track Julia code repos on github, around 350-400 repos back then).
 Most importantly, I like the helpful community around Julia and believe that a package used in the Tomography imaging field will be of great value to the scientific research community and help rope in more scientists to the Julia userbase.

 + Contact details: http://svaksha.com/pages/Contact
 + Your online persona: http://svaksha.com/ (blog)